 will be able to use all of these skills in future spreadsheets.

-I thin this program is so neat it's a
+I think this program is so neat it's a

-shame I can only use and enjoy it for 17 weeks out of the year!
+shame I can only use and enjoy it for just a few months out of the year!

 During the middle of the project, or thereabouts, I did a Google